opengisch/QField-docs/documentation/how-to/gnss.en.md

 QField supports connecting external GNSS antennas via bluetooth.

-In settings -> positioning, paired bluetooth devices can be scanned and chosen as position source.
+In *Settings > Positioning*, paired bluetooth devices can be scanned and chosen as position source.

 Make sure no other app like mock location providers are using the